 Tallying up the electricity bill savings, it would take approximately 18 years to pay for the panels if they could completely reduce your electricity costs to $0.00 annually.

 At the same time you must realize that each year Solar Panels become less and less efficient over time.
-And so after 20 years, and maybe even before then, you may be required to replace some of them if your really going to continue generating electricity proficiently.
+And so after 20 years, and maybe even before then, you may be required to replace some of them if you’re really going to continue generating electricity efficiently.
 But here is the catch.
 Solar panels operating at their maximum efficiency only reduce your annual “electricity bill about 1/3”[i] and not 100%.